org-mushroom-kingdom/ttn-workflows/README.md

 Scenario 3 is tested by using the `pr_num_man` option '4 - CHANGELOG_backend_v1.1.txt,CHANGELOG_backend_v1.2.txt' which corresponds to a pull request with more than one CHANGELOG file in it.

 Scenario 4 is tested by using the `pr_num_man` option '5 - dummy-file.txt' which corresponds to a pull request that lacks a CHANGELOG file.

+## get-article-titles.yml

+### Trigger

+A reusable workflow that should be called upon by caller workflows when the caller workflow's repository TODO activity.
+TODO See more details in caller workflow repos like `ttn-frontend`.

+### Business Logic

+The following section and subsections explain how the `get-article-titles.yml` reusable workflow performs its work.

+TODO

+America explain!!!